BTAG16/Pipeline-tester/README.md

 - **Comprehensive Logging**: Tracks all pipeline operations with timestamps
 - **Configuration Management**: Centralized YAML configuration for easy adjustments

+## Development Environment

+This project was developed and tested on:
+- **Ubuntu 22.04 LTS** via Windows Subsystem for Linux (WSL 2)
+- Python 3.8+
+- Common Linux command-line tools (bash, grep, etc.)

+### WSL-Specific Notes
+- All file paths in the configuration are Linux-style (`/` instead of `\`)
+- The pipeline has been optimized for Unix-style line endings
+- Logging system works best in Linux environments

 ## Installation

 ```